 Everyone comes from a different background, but one thing that unites us all is the need for safe bathroom facilities.
 For many transgender people, entering a gender-specific bathroom can be a source of stress and anxiety, because using the restroom can mean very real health and safety concerns.
 Harassment of trans people in and around gender-specific bathrooms can range from denial of use to police intervention to verbal threats and physical assault.
 In 2011, the National Gay and Lesbian Task Force and the National Center for Trans Equality released the National Transgender Discrimination Survey, a first-of-its-kind report surveying over 6,000 transgender people in the United States.
 Over half of the participants reported experiencing harassment in public accommodations (bathrooms, restaurants, hotels, etc.) and 10% reported being physically attacked.
-Many trans people face extreme levels of violence when simply using the restroom – Jalissa Griffin shares some of her story here.
+Many trans people – especially trans women of color – face extreme levels of violence when simply using the restroom.
+Jalissa Griffin shares some of her story here.

 Myths about safety